 There is no need for these physical features among other such things that cause people especially in developed countries to look at the outward and inward appearance of a church building that which America and other nations have gotten used to seeing and this is what some people look for in a church.
 Whether it is high back chairs or stained glass windows much of the body of Christ is too comfortable and used to being in buildings of extravagance.
-I heard a conversation once and in which case that person was lauding about the skylight roof of the church.
+I heard a conversation once and which case that person was lauding about the skylight roof of the church.
 The first churches were in houses (Acts 2: 46) and with the way persecution is intensifying let us not get comfortable with such things and get rid of it.

 The last point I will make is in church structure specifically in regards to elder meetings on decision-making on funds and other such matters.
-Often times these decisions are made without the presence of other members who are not elders/deacons/deaconesses in some churches and that ought not to be since all members can contribute something in an orderly fashion.
+Often times these decisions in some churches are made without the presence of other members who are not elders/deacons/deaconesses and that ought not to be since all members can contribute something in an orderly fashion.

 These artificial/physical constructs within the body of Christ need to be torn down so cliques and the like will not be formed because the elders are to be the ensamples and not a delegated body like that of politicians making decisions; being they are older in the Lord they must see babes in Christ will learn what they see and may become just as haughty or prideful inadvertently.
-So let us tear down these walls that an air of superiority creates.
+So let us tear down these walls that create an air of superiority.

 Soon to come a short article on denominationalism and how it creates division in the body of Christ.